bitcoin/bitcoin/doc/developer-notes.md

   - No indentation for public/protected/private or for namespaces.
   - No extra spaces inside parenthesis; don't do ( this )
   - No space after function names; one space after if, for and while.
+  - Align pointers and references to the left i.e. use `type& var` and not `type &var`.

 Block style example:
 ```c++